awsdocs/aws-cloudformation-user-guide/doc_source/cfn-api-logging-cloudtrail.md

-# Logging AWS CloudFormation API Calls in AWS CloudTrail<a name="cfn-api-logging-cloudtrail"></a>
+# Logging AWS CloudFormation API Calls with AWS CloudTrail<a name="cfn-api-logging-cloudtrail"></a>

-AWS CloudFormation is integrated with AWS CloudTrail, a service that captures API calls made by or on behalf of your AWS account\.
-This information is collected and written to log files that are stored in an Amazon S3 bucket that you specify\.
-API calls are logged when you use the AWS CloudFormation API, the AWS CloudFormation console, a back\-end console, or the AWS CLI\.
-Using the information collected by CloudTrail, you can determine what request was made to AWS CloudFormation, the source IP address the request was made from, who made the request, when it was made, and so on\.
+AWS CloudFormation is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in AWS CloudFormation\.
+CloudTrail captures all API calls for AWS CloudFormation as events, including calls from the AWS CloudFormation console and from code calls to the AWS CloudFormation APIs\.
+If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for AWS CloudFormation\.
+If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
+Using the information collected by CloudTrail, you can determine the request that was made to AWS CloudFormation, the IP address from which the request was made, who made the request, when it was made, and additional details\.

-To learn more about CloudTrail, including how to configure and enable it, see the [http://docs.aws.amazon.com/awscloudtrail/latest/userguide/](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.
+To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

 **Topics**
 + [AWS CloudFormation Information in CloudTrail](#cloudformation_info_in_cloudtrail)